Academic Transformation FAQs

 In November 2022, as part of the implementation of Drexel’s Strategic Plan, Provost Paul Jensen and Faculty Senate Chair Kevin Owens charged a University Advisory Committee on Academic Structure (UACAS) with reviewing the organization of our academic units to ensure our structure is aligned to best meet the institution’s strategic priorities.

 The UACAS comprised faculty, professional staff and administrators.
 The group’s recommendations—based on the input of hundreds of stakeholders, internal and external data, survey responses, historical strategic planning and more—were shared with Drexel faculty and professional staff in June 2023 and then assessed for feasibility by additional faculty and staff working groups.
-(A timeline of the work by the UACAS is available here.)
+(Here is a timeline of the work by the UACAS.)

 In September 2024, Provost Jensen announced the University’s intention to embrace the recommendations of the UACAS and move forward with the following: